 For those truly interested in research, the University offers the Honors Degree and the Degree with Distinction, both of which require a research thesis.
 Obtaining one of these degrees clearly places the student in unique standing relative to other applicants.

 Other worthwhile activities to consider include student teaching experience, academic tutoring, or pursuing course sequences that build on themes.
-Also, experience with problem-based learning is an excellent preparation for medical school, where many such courses are found.
-What is important is to show evidence of your academic depth and intellectual curiosity, desirable attributes for any medical student.
+Experience with problem-based learning is an excellent preparation for medical school where many such courses are found.
+What is most important is to show evidence of your academic depth and intellectual curiosity which are desirable attributes for any medical student.